Huepham0717/Enterprise-Assignment1/README.md

 	- Open the "Enterprise-Assignment1/backend" folder AS A PROJECT in IntelliJ IDEA.

 STEP 3:
 	- In IntelliJ IDEA, look for "pom.xml" in the project file.
-Right-click this file -> Maven -> Reload Project.
-Choose "Trust Project" if prompted.
-Then run DemoApplication.java.
+		- Right-click this file -> Maven -> Reload Project.
+		- Choose "Trust Project" if prompted.
+		- Then open src/main/resources/application.properties.
+Replace the password in "spring.datasource.password=password" with the password of your PostgreSQL databse.
+		- Then run src/main/java/com.example.demo/DemoApplication.java.
 	- In Visual Studio Code, find and open "Home.html".
 Right click and choose "Open with LiveServer".

 STEP 4: